SerjBaturin/test1/README.md

 * Airbnb (eslinter)
 * 07.05.2019 - 09.05.2019

-### Please follow the link to launch the application:
+### Please, follow the link to launch the application:
 https://serjbaturin.github.io/two-inputs